MicrosoftDocs/learn/learn-pr/advocates/deploy-java-ee-app-to-jboss-app-service/includes/5-exercise-deploy-jakarta-ee-app-to-jboss-eap.md

 After execution, the script will be invoked every time when the application server is restarted.
 If your deployment artifact isn't "ROOT.war", you need to change the "--driver-name=YOUR_ARTIFACT.war_com.mysql.cj.jdbc.Driver_8_0" value too.

-### Configure the Environment Variables for Connecting to MySQL
+## Configure the environment variables for connecting to MySQL

 After you configured your startup script, configure your App service to use certain environment variables: